Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: Training of Inference and Policy Networks

 Model-based training of an RNN control policy in a static environment was introduced in \cite{liu2023safe}.
-In this paper, we extend this method to dynamical environments.
-To solve Pb.~\ref{pb:policy}, we need to estimate the expectation in \eqref{eq:pb2}.
+In this paper, we extend this method to dynamic environments.
+To solve Prob.~\ref{pb:policy}, we need to estimate the expectation in \eqref{eq:pb2}.
 We first sample a set of $M$ initial agent states $\{\bar x_{ag}^{j}(0)\}_{j=1}^{M}$ from the known distribution $P_0$.
 Next, since the distribution $P$ is unknown, we sample $M$ environment trajectories $\{\bar{\mathbf x}_{env}^{j}\}_{j=1}^{M}$ from the dataset $D$.
-We use the agent dynamics \eqref{eq:dynamics}, policy network \eqref{eq:policy}, and the sampled environment trajectories to roll out the system trajectories from the sampled initial agent states.
-Then we use the mean value to estimate the expectation, attaining: where the closed-loop dynamics can be substituted into the objective function to form an unconstrained optimization problem.
-Since both inference $\mathcal I$ and policy $\pi$ are based on neural networks, and the dynamics \eqref{eq:dynamics} are differentiable, the gradient of the objective in \eqref{eq:policy_train} can be backpropagated to the policy parameters.
-Note that when training the policy network, we fix the inference network.
-At each optimization step, we re-sample the initial states and environment trajectories to get an unbiased estimation of the expectation, and we use the Adam stochastic optimizer to train policy.
+We use the agent dynamics \eqref{eq:dynamics}, policy network $\pi$, and the sampled environment trajectories to roll out the system trajectories from the sampled initial agent states.
+Then we use the mean value to estimate the expectation, attaining: where the closed-loop dynamics can be substituted into the objective to form an unconstrained optimization problem.
+Since both inference $\mathcal I$ and policy $\pi$ are based on neural networks, and the dynamics \eqref{eq:dynamics} are differentiable, the gradient of the objective can be backpropagated to the policy parameters.
+At each optimization step, we resample the initial states and environment trajectories to get an unbiased estimation of the objective and optimize it using Adam~\cite{kingma2014adam}.